-Principles and applications of Earth’s chemical systems.
+Principles and applications of Earth's chemical systems.
 Topics include low (aqueous) and higher temperature phenomena, crystal chemistry, trace-element distribution, isotopic and applied geochemical methods.
-Three hours lecture and three hours lab per week.
+Three hours lecture and two hours laboratory per week.
 Prerequisites: one introductory geology class (such as GEOL 201 or 211) and one semester of a chemistry lab class is recommended.

 GEOL 343.
 Fundamentals of Mineral Science.
 (2 Credits)

 A brief survey of theory and applications in mineralogy.
 Emphasis is on chemical classification, modes of occurrence, modern techniques of mineral identification, and utility.
-Three hours lecture and three hours lab per week.
+Three hours lecture and two hours laboratory per week.
 Prerequisites: GEOL 201, or 211.
 Alternate years.

 GEOL 344.
-General Petrology and Petrography.
+Igneous and Metamorphic Petrology.
 (4 Credits)

-The study of sedimentary, igneous, and metamorphic rocks.
-Lecture sessions present petrogenesis and classification through topics such as lithification/diagenesis, magmatic phenomena, the role of temperature, pressure, and fluids, and plate tectonic settings.
-Laboratory projects include the identification of rock types and their variation, the significance of rock fabrics as observed in hand specimen and thin section, and the study of petrographic suites from classic localities.
-Three hours lecture, three hours lab.
+The study of igneous and metamorphic rocks along with related topics in high-temperature geochemistry.
+Lecture sessions present petrogenesis and classification within the context of different plate tectonic settings.
+The emphasis is on topics such as magmatic melting and crystallization processes; the role of temperature, pressure, and fluids; thermodynamics; and isotope and trace element geochemistry.
+Laboratory projects include the identification and observation of rock types and their variation, quantitative use of thermodynamics and geochronology, and the significance of rock fabrics as observed in hand specimen and thin section.
+Three hours lecture, two hours laboratory.
 Field trip fee and lab fee.
-Prerequisite: GEOL 201, or 211.
-Suggested: GEOL 343.
-Alternate years.
+Prerequisites: GEOL 201 or 212, and GEOL 343; GEOL 232 recommended.